grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: HighVerbosity
 .. note::
-    The value must be one of the following options ['NoVerbosity', 'LowVerbosity', 'NormalVerbosity', 'HighVerbosity']
+    The value must be one of the following options: NoVerbosity, LowVerbosity, NormalVerbosity, HighVerbosity

 Solver.Nonlinear.EtaChoice